-If you have accumulated too many demerit points, and you are in jeopardy of losing your licence, you may be offered a period of good behaviour.
-When you receive your notice that your licence is going to be suspended for loss of demerit points eligible drivers will be given the option to continue to drive on their existing licence subject to the period of good behaviour.
-You will only have 21 days from receiving the notice to elect this option, failing to do so will result in your licence being suspended on the nominated date.
-If you do elect the good behaviour period you will be notified within 10 days that the application has been approved.
-During this period if you commit a traffic offence which results in the loss of more than 1 demerit point within 12 months your licence will be suspended for twice the initial period of suspension.
+A person only has 21 days from receiving the notice to elect to take this option.
+Failing to do so will result in their licence being suspended on the nominated date.
+If a driver elects to have a good behaviour period, they will be notified within 10 days that the application has been approved.
+During this period if they commit a traffic offence which results in one or more demerit points their licence will be suspended for twice the initial period of suspension.

 When a traffic infringement is issued in Tasmania, the offender receives demerit points and a fine, which they have 28 days to pay.
 The driver may either accept responsibility for the offence and pay the fine or elect to have the matter dealt with by a court.
 If they fail to take any action, they will be deemed to be convicted of the offence and an enforcement sanction will be imposed.
 This will result in further fees on top of the original fine.

 An enforcement sanction may also include suspending your driver’s licence; suspending the registration of your vehicle; publishing your details on the MPES website; or issuing an enforcement warrant to impose a charge on any land you own, seize and sell property, or garnish wages.

 If you are summonsed to attend court for a traffic offence, you must attend court and a warrant may be issued for your arrest if you fail to appear.
 At court, you can choose to plead guilty or to contest the charge.
 If you plead guilty, you may be sentenced on the spot, or the matter may be adjourned to a later date for sentencing.
 Your sentence may be a fine or a term of imprisonment as well as disqualification from driving.